AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

 User allocations are amounts of hours that indicate the time that a user should spend on one given day to complete a work item.
 They are included in the Planned Hours of the work item.

 This article describes how to update daily hourly allocations for users assigned to tasks or issues.
-For information about managing overall allocations for users and job roles to tasks, see [Manage allocation hours on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md).
+For information about managing overall allocations for users and job roles to tasks, see [Manage user and role allocation hours on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md).
 You cannot update overall allocations for users and job roles for issues.

 You can display user allocations in the following areas of Adobe Workfront: